 The surgical rooms are warm and soothing, with sugar pacifiers on hand if needed.
 Parents are always welcome to stay with their child if they so choose.

 If you are concerned about the appearance of your son’s penis after a circumcision, please feel free to call us for a consultation.

 We would always recommend that circumcision revision be done as soon as possible after the original procedure.

 But sometimes that isn’t optional or issues arise later in life.

-Gentle Procedures Ottawa clinic provides both circumcision and revision procedures to males of all ages, so we are well equipped to address issues relating to cosmetic or medical concerns from a circumcision performed elsewhere.
+Gentle Procedures Ottawa clinic provides both circumcision and revision procedures to males of all ages, so we are well equipped to address issues relating to cosmetic or medical concerns from a circumcision.